listfold/mousetail/docs/index.rst

    :width: 200px
    :align: center

-Mousetail is a standalone MCP (Model Context Protocol) server that enables LLMs like Claude to interact with Anki flashcard collections using Anki's Python library.
+Mousetail is a standalone MCP (Model Context Protocol) server that enables LLMs to interact with Anki flashcard collections using Anki's Python library.

 Quick Start
 -----------